Training the Hand Workshop: Required, Recommended, and Optional Tools

 -

-Rag.
-Bring an old T-shirt you can cut up and use for a rag to wipe off and oil your tools.
+Rags.
+Bring an old T-shirt you can cut up and use for rags.

 -